-Creating content that drives a ton of traffic is always a lot easier than maintaining a company blog that keeps people coming back.
+Creating content that drives passerby traffic is always easier than maintaining a company blog that keeps people coming back.
 It might work for BuzzFeed, but creating list posts with .gifs won’t work for you if you want to build a loyal group of readers.

-Since that’s the case, how can you create content that educates + motivates readers to take action, but still has that viral appeal?
+Since that’s the case, how can you create content that educates + motivates readers to take action, but still has a wide enough appeal?

-In growing the Help Scout blog to 41k newsletter subscribers, I’ve tried a ton of things to make the admittedly un-sexy topic of “customer service” more appealing, and in the process, I’ve found a few elements that seem to work for every blog post.
+In growing the Help Scout blog to 41k newsletter subscribers, I’ve tried a lot of tactics to make the admittedly un-sexy topic of “customer service” more appealing.
+In the process, I’ve found a few elements that seem to work for nearly every post.

-Below, I’ll outline some of the techniques we’ve used to add a little rocket fuel to each piece of content we produce.
+Below I’ll outline some techniques we’ve used to add a little rocket fuel to our publishing.

 Recently, Rand Fishkin created a great Whiteboard Friday about the importance of visual assets in content in favor of infographics.

-I was somewhat surprised at the reaction in the comments—I felt that too many people were focused on Rand’s denouncing of infographics over his far more important point—that visual elements can be an insanely important part of highly shareable content.
+I was surprised at the reaction in the comments.
+Too many people were focused on Rand’s denouncing of infographics over his far more important point: that visual elements can create extra lift for great writing.

 Need proof?
 Here are some examples of blogs with great visual assets.

-OKCupid — One of my favorite examples of content marketing of all time, the OKCupid blog has become something of legend for its ability to take online dating data and turn it into incredibly memorable, hilarious, and viral visuals.
+OKCupid — One of my personal favorite examples of content marketing, the OKCupid blog has become something of legend for its ability to take online dating data and turn it into incredibly memorable, hilarious, and viral visuals.

 Take, for instance, their article on How Your Race Affects The Messages You Get.
 The team tracked data from OKCupid users to see how each race fared in sending and receiving messages.

-While the data itself was interesting, this article turned into one of the most popular in the blog’s history thanks to the visualizations they used to showcase their findings.
+While the data itself was interesting, this article turned into one of the most popular in the blog’s history thanks to the visualizations they used.
 Here’s an example chart, which shows the response rates males received according to their race:

-This is an example of a great “visual asset” because it allowed readers to see a bunch of information in an easily approachable format.
+This is a great visual asset because it lets readers see a lot of information in an easily approachable format.

-Graphics like these are able to succinctly explain systems that might be harder to remember with words alone.
+Graphics can succinctly explain systems that might be harder to remember with words alone.

-There’s also that “swipe” factor — James has done the grunt work in making a great visual for the 3R school of thought, giving other bloggers an opportunity to swipe his graphic and link back to him, whenever it’s mentioned.
+There’s also the “swipe” factor — James has done the grunt work in making a solid visual for the 3R’s, giving other publishers an opportunity to swipe his graphic and link back to him whenever it’s mentioned.

 Rafal Tomal — As the lead designer for Copyblogger Media, Rafal knows a thing or two about design.
 He’s also great at creating useful design content, and one of his strong suits is his ability to take design advice and visualize the outcome.

-One of my favorite blog posts from Rafal has to be 5 Tips to Improve Any Blog Design, an article I’ve linked to literally dozens of times thanks to super helpful images like these, which not only explain by show how a blogger can improve their typography/design:
+One of my favorite posts from Rafal is 5 Tips to Improve Any Blog Design, an article I’ve linked to literally dozens of times thanks to super helpful images like the one below:

-Rafal could have said “Create more contrast between headlines and body content,” but this graphic shows me why that’s important —I can see how much easier it is to read and browse the left side than the right.
+Rafal could have said “Create more contrast between headlines and body content,” but this graphic shows the reader why that’s important — it’s obvious how much easier it is to read and browse the left side than the right.

-Great writers are often able to take ‘big’ ideas and compress them into short, insightful prose.
-Headlines from folks like Paul Graham — such as Do Things That Don’t Scale — are great examples of this, but applying “soundbites” to your writing is a strategy and any content creator can use.
+Great writers are able to take ‘big’ ideas and concentrated them into insightful prose.
+Headlines from folks like Paul Graham — such as Do Things That Don’t Scale — are memorable examples, but applying “soundbites” to your writing is a strategy and any publisher can use.

-This strategy originated with Derek Halpern, and recently I decided to put it to the test.
-In an article called Customer Service is a Two-Way Street, I made an attempt to sum up the majority of my argument in a single sentence:
+In an article called Customer Service is a Two-Way Street, I summed up the majority of my argument in two concise sentences:

-By simply highlighting that ‘quoteable’ (with no request to tweet), I noticed that dozens of people began to share the article with that exact quote.
+By simply highlighting that passage, I noticed dozens of people began to share the article with that exact quote.

-When I re-published the article on Medium, it was selected for the ‘Editor’s Picks’ and again I noticed people sharing the article with that quote as the context.
+When I re-published the article on Medium, it was selected for the ‘Editor’s Picks’ and again I noticed people sharing the article with the quote as the context.

-Too often, content creators forget to focus on the ‘how’ of their writing—how they are sharing their thoughts, ideas, and arguments.
-Simple writing is important, but writing a single great sentence can have a huge impact on how memorable an article is.
+Too often, content creators forget to focus on how they are presenting their thoughts, ideas, and arguments.
+Simple writing is important, but writing a single great sentence can have a meaningful impact on how memorable an article is.

-Using “round-up” blog posts is a tried-and-true technique for getting traction—also, it’s totally overdone.
+Using round-up posts is a tried-and-true technique for getting traction.
+It’s also totally overdone and boring.

-- You get no voice.
-Especially important if you’re a solo writer, like I am for the Help Scout blog.
-With round-up articles, you get no say.
+- You have no voice.
+Especially important if you’re a solo writer.
+With round-up articles, you get no say on the topic.
 You’re simply a medium for other people’s opinions.

-- Over saturated.
-These articles are so played out.
-This is mostly because they will still work (to a point), but also because it’s lazy content creation: why write an original piece if I can just quote 40 people?
+- Oversaturated.
+This style of article is becoming stale.
+They still work (to a point), but it’s lazy content creation: why write an original piece if I can just quote 40 people?

 - Shallow.
-Frankly, most answers in round-up articles are very shallow and contain no real insight.
+Frankly, most answers in round-up articles are surface-level and contain no real insight.
 Most people respond just to get the mention/link, and I can’t list a single time I read a round-up post and had an “Aha!” moment.

 So what should you do instead?

-I like to use something called the Drip Technique, which involves “dripping” in quotes from experts in key parts of your original article.
+I like to use something called the drip, which involves “dripping” in quotes from experts in key parts of your original piece.

 In other words, snag quotes when you need them, and place them where they make sense in a blog post of your own creation.
 In a recent article on the New 4Ps of Marketing, I asked a few experts to add their opinion about the flaws of each “P” in the original 4Ps:

-The questions were catered to each respondent, were totally unique, and related closely to a specific section in my article.
-This allowed me to discuss new research tearing down the old 4Ps, but also let me include smart, influential entrepreneurs who went on to share the article.
+The questions were catered to each person and related closely to a specific section in my article.
+This allowed me to discuss new research tearing down the old 4Ps, but also let me include smart, influential contributors who went on to share the article.

 Win-win really, as you get the benefits of including other experts without sacrificing your control of the article.
-So add a journalistic approach to your content creation, and start grabbing relevant quotes to include in an original piece, instead of doing another “587 Experts Give Social Media Advice” round-up.
+So add a journalistic approach to your content creation, and start grabbing relevant quotes to include in an original piece.

-Far too often, content marketers stick to blog posts when some extra legwork in creating an interactive piece can really help it take off.
+Content marketers commonly stick to blog posts.
+However, with some extra legwork, creating an interactive piece can really pay off.

-Here’s an example—investor and hedge fund manager John Paulson is widely recognize as the person who made the greatest “trade” of all time by short-selling subprime mortgages back in 2007.
+Here’s an example: investor and hedge fund manager John Paulson is widely recognized as the person who made the greatest “trade” of all time by short-selling subprime mortgages back in 2007.
 In that year, Paulson made nearly $3.7 billion, becoming a billionaire overnight.

 With so much money coming it in so little time, it might be interesting (and a tad depressing) to see how we stack up to Paulson’s earning potential.
-While a blog post certainly could have covered this information, forex trading company MahiFX created a visual page called You vs. John Paulson in which users can input their income, and compare it to how much John Paulson makes.
+While a blog post certainly could have covered this information, forex trading company MahiFX created a visual page called You vs. John Paulson, where users can input their income, and compare it to how much John Paulson makes.

-If we take the average salary in the United States (from the National Average Wage index) of $44,321, we get hilarious bits of information like this:
+If we take the average salary in the United States (from the National Average Wage index) of $44,321, we get day-ruining bits of information like this:

-While ego-crushing, this page is incredibly interesting, and the interactive element makes it unique and very shareable.
+While ego-crushing, this page is definitely interesting, and the interactive element makes it unique and shareable.

-The great thing is, this tactic can also be used with ‘words’ instead of data.
+This tactic can also be used with simple words instead of data.
 While doing research on customer service topics, I found that thousands of people were looking for quotes about customer service, each and every month.

 Instead, we opted to create the Customer Service Quotes Database, which is a searchable index of over 400+ customer service quotes, all of which are embeddable in a single click.